jizhilong/branch-bot/README.md

 1. **Prevent Conflicts, Don't Just Resolve Them**: Focus on code organization and clear ownership to minimize conflicts
 2. **Last Update Responsibility**: The last team to update their branch is responsible for resolving conflicts
 3. **Non-Destructive Operations**: Failed merges don't corrupt the testing branch
-4. **Freedom to Exit**: Any branch can be removed from testing at any time
+4. **Freedom to Exit**: Any branch can be removed from testing branch at any time
 5. **Explicit State**: The final merge commit always shows which branches are included

 ## License